15 Young Adult Enemies To Lovers Books You Must Read

 11. Violent Delights (White Monarch)

 Natalia has nightmares about it.
 Then he comes back into their lives.
-For some reason, her father has forgiven him and believes that he’s not the one that killed her mom.
-Moreover, she’s very suspicious about it because she still believes that he’s the one that killed her mom.
+For some reason, her father has forgiven him and believes that he’s not the one who killed her mom.
+Moreover, she’s very suspicious about it because she still believes that he’s the one who killed her mom.
 After all, she walked in on them.
 But she’s also dating his brother.
-So there are many layers of complexity and drama, and hatred.
+So, there are many layers of complexity, drama, and hatred.

 Violent Delights